-The [ST] specifies in section 1.4, "TOE Overview", that the TOE is a hardcopy device (HCD), including internal firmware and the guidance documentation.
-Table 1, "TOE hardware and firmware reference", in the [ST] provides specific model numbers for the hardware, and version numbers for the firmware.
-Table 2 "TOE English-guidance documentation reference" contains the TOE's English-guidance documentation reference, i.e. the [CCECG] and the user guides.
+The [ST] 1.4 "TOE Overview" specifies that the TOE is a hardcopy device (HCD), including internal firmware and the guidance documentation.
+[ST] Table 1 "TOE hardware and firmware reference" provides specific model numbers for the hardware, and version numbers for the firmware.